tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

     >>> import pandas as pd
     >>> timevector = pd.date_range(start="2000-01-01", end="2000-12-31", freq="1D")

-Now, we can evaluate the models, and sum them all up. :meth:`~geonat.models.Model.evaluate` returns a dictionary and the modeled output can be found in the ``'fit'`` key:
+Now, we can evaluate the models, and sum them all up. :meth:`~disstans.models.Model.evaluate` returns a dictionary and the modeled output can be found in the ``'fit'`` key:

 .. doctest::